consumer dispute arbitration in Blue Springs, Missouri 64015

 However, when the set arrived, Sarah noticed significant flaws: the table had several deep scratches, and two chairs wobbled dangerously.
 She contacted Heartland immediately by phone and email, requesting repairs or replacement.
 After three delayed visits from the repair team failed to fix the issues satisfactorily, Sarah sent a formal written complaint on April 10, requesting a refund.

-Heartland Furnishings denied the refund, citing a "no returns on custom orders" policy printed on their receipt.
+the claimant denied the refund, citing a "no returns on custom orders" policy printed on their receipt.
 However, Sarah pointed to Missouri’s Consumer Protection Act, which mandated that goods must be of merchantable quality.
 Frustrated, she decided to escalate the matter to arbitration through the Better Business Bureau’s dispute resolution service in Blue Springs.

 The arbitration hearing was scheduled for May 30, 2023.
 Representing herself, Sarah presented photos of the damages, correspondence with the retailer, and an independent assessment from a local carpenter who estimated repair costs at $450 and declared the chairs unsafe.

-Heartland Furnishings was represented by their store manager, Mike Reynolds, who argued that the scratches occurred after delivery and that they had made every effort to fix the defects.
+the claimant was represented by their store manager, Mike Reynolds, who argued that the scratches occurred after delivery and that they had made every effort to fix the defects.
 The store’s attorney highlighted the signed contract’s no-return clause and contended that custom furniture carries inherent variability.

 Sarah considered her victory bittersweet but ultimately satisfying.
 She received her refund on July 20 and later purchased a new dining set from a different retailer, this time with extra caution.
-The experience left her vocal in community forums, warning others about “fine print traps” and advocating for stronger consumer rights in Blue Springs.
+The experience left her vocal in community forums, warning others about fine print traps” and advocating for stronger consumer rights in Blue Springs.

 Her story is a solid reminder that standing up in arbitration, even without legal representation, can level the playing field when retailers overreach.